The Best Boots for Men in 2023: Top Brands for Work & Play

 Red Wing Shoes

 The idea that brands are cutting corners and simply not making things like they used to doesn’t hold as much water with Red Wing Heritage.
+I’ve found that the brand approaches things much the same way as they did in years past, delivering absurdly rugged and durable boots fit for work and play.

 The company’s Minnesota roots originally helped power rough-and-tumble industries like logging and mining, and Red Wing still makes exceptionally tough work boots today.